gabenespoli/entrainment/README.md

 - `en_dipfit`: Wrapper on [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) functions for dipole fitting using the Boundary Element Model (BEM).

-#### General EEG Analysis

-Some EEG-related functions for preprocessing and spectral analysis that will work outside of this project.
+#### General EEG Analysis: Some EEG-related functions for preprocessing and spectral analysis that will work outside of this project.

 - `alpha2fivepct`: Takes an EEG struct or a cell of strings, and remaps channel labels from BioSemi alphabetical labels to [Oostenveld](http://robertoostenveld.nl/electrode/)'s 10-5 system.